River Wey: Natural environment

 Wey Valley is a term for the narrowing basin of the River Wey before it empties into the River Thames.

 Much of the upper reaches of the river are within the Surrey Hills Area of Outstanding Natural Beauty.
 The river passes through a variety of habitats including heathland, woodland and watermeadow, resulting in a diversity of wildlife.
 There are Sites of Special Scientific Interest (SSSI) and Nature Reserves along the river.
+In 2026, the National Trust released over 200 water voles into the North Wey.

 A broad basin of aquifers drain steeply to the river so, as with the Mole, in its natural state, much of the flood plains were prone to regular flooding.
 This has been greatly reduced by flood alleviation measures, upstream lakes such as Frensham Great Pond and, inadvertently, the Wey navigations.
 The lowest urban areas of Godalming, Byfleet and Weybridge saw extensive flooding in the exceptional winter storms of 2013–14.

 Water quality

 The Environment Agency measure water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

 Water quality of the River Wey in 2019: